Pattern Recognition for Technical Analysis: Flag

-In our last article we described the triangle pattern.
+In our series on pattern recognition, in the last article we described the triangle pattern.
 Another trend following set up that is less common but still a useful strategy for your trading toolbox is the continuation Flag.

 - * The first swing high must always be in the direction of the trend.